Campus Improvement Plan

 Source: Texas Academic Performance Report (TAPR)

 - Student enrollment growing: SBAI continues to attract students from all over.
 As a school that serves the needs of highly gifted children, some of our students come from the private school sector, as well as other states.
-SBAI has a growing waitlist of 27 students as more families choose the world-class education delivered at SBAI.
+SBAI continues to expand as more families choose the world-class education delivered at SBAI.

 - Our special programs align with the needs of our students.
-As the only public K-12 school of its kind, SBAI exists to meet the academic and non- academic needs of highly gifted children.
+As the only public 1st-12th school of its kind, SBAI exists to meet the academic and non-academic needs of highly gifted children.
 Many families come to SBAI because typical schools do not meet the academic needs of their children.

 - Students from various cultures learn and work together.
 SBAI brings together families from a broad variety of communities.
 Because of its small size, SBAI very much has a family feel, and the connectedness families have with the school strengthens the overall community.